Media & Islam in the Time of Trump

 Aymen Abdel Halim is the Founder and Director of the Muslim Media Collective and has served in communications leadership roles for over 15 years.
 He holds both BA and MA degrees in Broadcast & Electronic Communication Arts from San Francisco State University where he studied media research, theory, and production.
 He is the author of many articles and studies on the topic of media portrayals of Islam and Muslims and authored a textbook chapter in Pearson’s Race/Gender/Class/Media (Third Edition) with Dr. Dina Ibrahim titled “How TV Makes Arabs and Muslims Feel About Themselves” based on their 2010-2011 study.
 Aymen has led and contributed to numerous Muslim community media, public relations, and marketing campaigns that have been featured in the New York Times, Chicago Tribune, USA Today, Al Jazeera, NPR, CNN, Huffington Post, and more.
 As an educator, Aymen has taught media courses at San Francisco State University and DePaul University and has presented lectures and workshops nationwide on numerous topics related to media and society.
 Aymen has also trained dozens of Chicago Muslim community leaders and professionals in developing communications capacity and infrastructure for their organizations.

 Tahera Shireen Rahman is the evening news producer at CBS 4 News in the Quad Cities (Illinois/Iowa), where she produces the 5:00 and 10:00 pm newscasts.
-Prior to this, she was producer of Radio Islam, the nation’s first daily, live talk show produced by Muslims for the mainstream market.
+Prior to this, she was the producer of Radio Islam, the nation’s first daily, live talk show produced by Muslims for the mainstream market.
 During her tenure, Tahera led the organization to a 200% growth increase.
-Tahera has spoken locally as well as internationally on topics that relate to the intersection of media, women and Islamophobia.
+Tahera has spoken locally as well as internationally on topics that relate to the intersection of media, women, and Islamophobia.
 She has also worked with Al Jazeera English in Doha, Qatar, and CBS Evening News Chicago bureau.
-Tahera graduated from Loyola University Chicago Magna Cum Laude in Journalism & Int’l Studies, where she was first Muslim, as well as first Muslim woman, editor-in-chief of The Loyola Phoenix, the university’s award-winning, weekly newspaper.
+Tahera graduated from Loyola University Chicago Magna Cum Laude in Journalism & Int’l Studies, where she was first Muslim, as well as the first Muslim woman, editor-in-chief of The Loyola Phoenix, the university’s award-winning, the weekly newspaper.

 Tauseef Akbar is CAIR-Chicago’s Research Director.
 Tauseef Akbar studied Arabic and foundational Islamic disciplines in Cairo, Egypt at the Al-Fajr Institute, affiliated with Al-Azhar University.
 He received a BA in English with a concentration in Creative Writing and a minor in Chemistry at North Park University.
 He is slated to receive his MA in Islamic Studies from American Islamic College in Spring 2017.
 His research work has primarily focused on Islamophobia and demographic trends within the Muslim American community.
 As a researcher he has worked with leading Muslim American organizations and was also a past consultant to Georgetown Univesity’s Bridge Initiative for the study of Islamophobia.
 He has written and been published on the topic of Islamophobia, the War on Terror and the genocide against the Rohingya Muslims in various news media outlets.